shaundonmoyer/Final_Project/FracFocus.md

 AceticAcid <- data.table(dbGetQuery(con, "SELECT * FROM RegistryUploadIngredients Where IngredientName = 'Acetic Acid';"))
 ```

-The same results we yielded earlier as a query in the SSMS application, is now a data table in your global environment in R. The dbGetQuery function allows you query data directly from your SSMS and allocate the data into R.
+The same results we yielded earlier as a query in the SSMS application, is now a data table in your global environment in R. The dbGetQuery function allows you to query data directly from your SSMS and allocate the data into R.

+## Creating Functions to summarize the FracFocus data